12 Different Types of Squirrels in the US

 They weigh 1-3 pounds and are usually red, gray, brown, or black.

-Parts of Canada and Mexico and the eastern half of the United States, including Texas, Missouri, Florida, and New York, are home to this species.
+This species is found in parts of Canada and Mexico and the eastern half of the United States, including Texas, Missouri, Florida, and New York.

 Fox Squirrels dwell in forested environments and largely eat fungi, fruit, seeds, and nuts, though they occasionally eat bird eggs.